observability-lab-cse/observability-lab-workshop/06-advanced-observability-instrumentation/README.md

 Given our business logic, where devices periodically send temperature measurements, it would be useful to know how many device updates occurred in a specific time window.
 This will be our device update counter metric which we will define in the `devices-state-manager` application that handles all device state and temperature changes.

-The basic observability instrumentation with OpenTelemetry gives us a good starting point to add custom metrics to our application in just a few steps.
+The basic observability instrumentation with OpenTelemetry gives us a good starting point to add custom metrics to our application in just a few minutes.

-Let's follow the following steps to add the metric to our application:
+Let's follow the following steps to add the metric:

 * First, we need to add a new .NET package to the `devices-state-manager` application: `System.Diagnostics.DiagnosticSource`.
 * In the application code, we need to create an instance of the [`Meter`](https://learn.microsoft.com/en-us/dotnet/api/system.diagnostics.metrics.meter?view=net-8.0) class, which will be responsible for creating and tracking metrics.